Car make and model: A 2015 model year Subaru Outback 3.6R (six cylinders)

 Weight distribution bars: Yes.
 I never drive without them

-Wireless brake controller: Yes, from Safari Condo
+Wireless brake controller: Yes, Prodigy RF (installed at Safari Condo)

 Mirror extensions: Yes, from Amazon.
 The Outback is much narrower than the Alto, so they help me see the 200 feet behind that most states require for vehicles towing anything.